-A few weeks prior to graduation, all students are required to participate in a program evaluation survey and an exit evaluation.
+A few weeks prior to graduation, all students will be required to participate in a program evaluation survey and an exit evaluation.
 These are vital to assist in program improvement efforts.
 Survey responses are anonymous and are aggregated with other graduating classes for that academic year.
-Also, the DPD program contacts students one year after graduation to complete a program survey relative to the student's experience with DPD preparation for supervised practice, graduate school, or work in the nutrition field.
-Lastly, the DPD program surveys Program Directors in supervised practice, graduate school, and employment for their feedback about SHSU student performance and evaluates data for program improvement.